 ‘What’s this, no shoes?’ he queried, ‘why did your mother let you out with no shoes in this weather.
 You’ll get frostbite’ he told them.

 ‘It’s not her fault, I took off so fast she didn’t know I hadn’t put our shoes on’ Danny quickly told him, ‘please don’t tell her I did it, I’ll be killed’.

-It wasn’t the first time these poor little mites had come to his shop without shoes, but he wasn’t about to point it out to Mrs Kelly if he was to see her.
-The last time he had made a comment, she had hauled out and slapped little Pat for drawing attention to himself.
+It wasn’t the first time these poor little mites had come to his shop without shoes, but he wasn’t about to point it out to Mrs Kelly if he saw her.
+The last time he made a comment, she had hauled out and slapped little Pat for drawing attention to himself.

 ‘What have you got here’ he pointed to the list.